 IHSA General Secretariat

-The International Institute of Social Studies (ISS) in The Hague is part of the Erasmus University Rotterdam and acts as of September 2017 as the general secretariat of IHSA.
+The secretariat of IHSA is hosted in the The International Institute of Social Studies (ISS) in The Hague.
+ISS is part of the Erasmus University Rotterdam and acts as of September 2017 as the general secretariat of IHSA.
 ISS is an international graduate school of policy-oriented critical social science.
 It brings together students and teachers from the Global South and the North in a European environment.
 Established in 1952 as the International Institute of Social Studies by Dutch universities and the Netherlands Ministry of Education it does research, teaching and public service in the field of development studies and international cooperation.
-We are located in The Hague, known as 'The World’s Legal Capital'.
+We are located in The Hague, known as ‘The World’s Legal Capital’.
 Research at ISS focuses on development studies.
 This transdisciplinary field of study seeks to understand phenomena of underdevelopment, development and change, with special reference to low-income countries.
 Poverty, globalization, gender and inequity are key words in most of our programmes.